jeddrickpablico/ActiveDirectoryProjects/FileServicesAndPermissionsProject.md

 ## 💻 Phase 5: Access-Based Enumeration (ABE) Deployment

 At this stage, our data is technically secure at the NTFS level.
 If an HR user logs in and opens `Department Shares`, they can access the `HR` folder.
-As proven in the previous step, if they try to open the `IT` folder, they are blocked by an "Access Denied" error.
+As proven in the previous step, if they try to open the `IT` folder, they are blocked by a "Network Error".

 However, leaving inaccessible folders visible to everyone creates a messy user experience.
 Seeing restricted folders causes UI clutter, prompts user confusion, and often generates unnecessary helpdesk tickets (e.g., "Why is my access denied when I click on this folder?").

-**Access-Based Enumeration (ABE)** clears this up entirely.
-ABE dynamically filters the user interface based on NTFS permissions.
-If a user does not have permission to read a folder, ABE makes that folder completely invisible to them, providing a clean, personalized, and highly secure File Explorer experience.
+**Access-Based Enumeration (ABE)** resolves this by hiding files and folders from users who do not have permissions to access them, ensuring users only see what they are allowed to open.
+Implementing ABE is a critical best practice because it:
+*   **Enhances Security:** It prevents users from even knowing certain folders exist if they lack the required permissions, reducing the risk of unauthorized access attempts and protecting sensitive information from prying eyes.
+*   **Reduces Confusion:** Users might see many folders they can't access, which raises frustration, especially in environments with large shared drives.
+ABE presents a cleaner, more intuitive experience by only showing relevant folders.
+*   **Protects Privacy:** It protects the privacy of sensitive folders so that users who are not "in the know" are not even aware of their existence on the server.
+*   **Reduces Help Desk Overhead:** By hiding inaccessible objects, ABE reduces the number of failed access attempts, error logs, and potential security alerts.
+It significantly cuts down on help desk tickets from users assuming something is broken when they see a folder they can't open.

 **5.1** Open **Server Manager**, and navigate to **File and Storage Services > Shares** on the left-hand navigation pane.
 <p>